satasatalight/controller-pass/help/troubleshooting.md

 ### Refresh your invite link!
 Each time you pass the controller, you should refresh your join link to prevent past viewers from joining.
+This error will show up each time you click "Pass Controller" since the extension will check for a new link immediately after sending.
 To refresh your link and generate a new host_secret, check the [quickstart guide](https://github.com/satasatalight/controller-pass/blob/main/help/quickstart.md#refresh-your-join-link).

 ## Twitch Username